 I knew that Catalunya had been wanting to separate from Spain for a long time.
 What I didn’t know was how violent things could get.
 I don’t know for sure if the streets and trash bins were on fire because of participants or infiltrated people.
 Apparently prior to the protests in 2019 there were no fires, but the protests I witnessed had me feeling like I was not in Barcelona.
 These things do not happen often, but they can depending on the political climate.
 I only say this so you’re aware, know what’s going on, and can prepare to stay safe.

 I hope this info has been useful for planning either your trip or move to Barcelona.
 If you are visiting soon then I recommend this post where I talk all about getting to and from the Barcelona airport.

 This list is by no means exhaustive of all the things I wish I knew before moving to Barcelona.
 I’ve provided ones I encountered, but I’d love to know what surprised you!
 Leave me a comment and tell me about it.

-Make sure you’re following me on Instagram and TikTok for more up to date content on where I’m at and where I’m going next.
-If you haven’t already, join my email list so you know about any new posts before anyone else.
+Make sure you’re following me on Instagram, TikTok, and YouTube for more up to date content on where I’m at and where I’m going next.
+If you haven’t already, join my email list so you know about my adventures, general travel updates, and more before anyone else!